 |Development Cost||More affordable than Node.JS.
 Cost may vary depending on the option of outsourcing.||Greater than Java.|

-When to Choose Node.js for Application Development?
+When to choose Node.js over Java for Application Development?

 Node.js has grown rapidly over the past few years, not only among start-ups but also among large organizations.
 It has been the application development environment for several technology giants, including Amazon, LinkedIn, and Netflix.
 Node.js is a surging trend.
 However, in terms of application development, organizations need to understand where specifically it must be used for leveraging its complete potential.